ZenTheMod/ZensSky/README.md

 [^2]: Unique high definition visuals for every vanilla [Moon Style](https://terraria.wiki.gg/wiki/Moon_phase#Notes).
 [^3]: Currently no high resolution earth assets; although I will be working on including these (As well as other high resolution assets and models,) in the offical Macrocosm mod.
 [^4]: Currently no changes made to any stargazing scenes.
+[^5]: There are a few issues I would like to fix; (e.g. the effect not showing on the titlescreen.)
+    However these issues are of Lights and Shadow's devolopers(s), and I don't intend to rewrite their mod to account for it.

+    More specifically Lights and Shadows should move to a proper Filter based system to prevent common issues with detouring FilterManager.EndCapture.
-[^5]: As of writing not all [Fables Moon Styles](https://calamityfables.wiki.gg/wiki/Vanilla_changes#Vanity_moons) have been properly accounted for; currently incomplete moons includes:
+[^6]: As of writing not all [Fables Moon Styles](https://calamityfables.wiki.gg/wiki/Vanilla_changes#Vanity_moons) have been properly accounted for; currently incomplete moons includes:
     - Throne
     - Iris
     - Crater
     - Sea
-    - Shatter* (Although all* assets have been created the current implementation could use work.)
+    - Shatter* (Although all assets have been created the current implementation could use work.)
     - Artifact
     - Striped
     - Greenhouse
     - Square
     - Aletheia
-[^6]: Untested, but I'm going to say that it works.
+[^7]: Untested, but I'm going to say that it works.
-[^7]: Lacks support for some visuals.
+[^8]: Lacks support for some visuals.